Harmac Pacific Pulp Mill, Nanaimo British Columbia

-XCG was retained by Harmac Pacific to complete the design, and provide services during construction for a lined expansion of the pulp and paper mill landfill.
+XCG was retained by Harmac Pacific to complete the design, and provide services during construction for a lined expansion of the pulp mill landfill.

 The Harmac Pulp Mill Landfill is owned and operated by Harmac Pacific, A Division of Nanaimo Forest Products.
 The site includes a pulp mill, pulp waste landfill, and operational infrastructure.
 The landfill accepts the solid waste produced by the pulp mill processes.